From main dishes, snacks to desserts, you can now enjoy your favorite dishes at home with these delicious gluten-free Japanese recipes and ideas

 100% gluten free, I was most surprised how well this Baked Chicken Katsu turned out!
 The extra crunchy breading around the juicy chicken cutlet makes it a real treat for someone who’s been craving for fried foods.
 Enjoy with homemade ponzu and grated daikon.

 Looking for a simple yet wholesome dish you can enjoy regularly?
 Try this flavorful Salmon in Foil recipe.
-You get omega 3 from the salmon and plenty of nutrients and fibre from the vegetables in a package, literally!
+You get omega-3 from the salmon and plenty of nutrients and fiber from the vegetables, all in one package!

 9. Honey Sesame Shirataki Noodles

-Cold and refreshing, this Shirataki Noodles with Honey Sesame Dressing is a perfect guilt-free summer noodle to enjoy.
-Not only it’s gluten-free, it’s also low in calories.
-The delicious toppings make a difference.
+Cold and refreshing, this Shirataki Noodles with Honey Sesame Dressing recipe is a perfect guilt-free summer noodle to enjoy.
+Not only is it gluten-free, but it’s also low in calories.
+The delicious toppings make all the difference.

 This creamy and smooth Japanese-style corn potage (or corn soup) makes use of the in-season sweet corn.
 The ingredients are simple, and it’s packed with natural sweetness.
 Enjoy hot or chilled.